On lens spaces bounding smooth 4-manifolds with $\boldsymbol{b_2=1}$: Discussion of Tange's and Ballinger's Examples

-This completes the proof for the case $\ell \geq 10$.
 Note that the embedding given in Figure \ref{fig:embedding_X(p_l,q_l)3} (a) also works for $\ell \leq 9$.
 For the finitely many cases $\ell=1,\dots,9$, it can be directly verified that the embedding shwon in Figure \ref{fig:embedding_X(p_l,q_l)3} (a) is the unique embedding into $-\mathbb{Z}^{\ell+4}$ up to an automorphism, except when $\ell=2$ or $\ell=3$.
 For $\ell=3$, the embedding from Figure \ref{fig:embedding_X(p_l,q_l)3} (b) with $\delta=-1$ provides another embedding into $-\mathbb{Z}^{\ell+4}=-\mathbb{Z}^7$.
 It can be checked that there are no additional embeddings exist.
 For $\ell=2$, Figure \ref{fig:embedding_X(p_l,q_l)3} (d) shows an embedding into $-\mathbb{Z}^6$ whose orthogonal complement is generated by $2(e_1-e_2)+4(e_3+e_4)-8e_5+9e_9$.
 It is straightforward to verify that no further embeddings exist.
 Thus, even for the case $\ell\leq 9$, we conclude that there is no embedding $Q_{X(p_\ell,q_\ell)}\hookrightarrow -\mathbb{Z}^{\ell+4}$ whose orthogonal complement is generated by a changemaker. \end{proof}